Tuesday, 18 February, 2014 | in Products

 Gotland: Bungenäs Peninsula

-Piles of white stone dot the lengthy path into the Bungenäs peninsula in northeast Gotland.
-This was once the largest limestone quarry on Gotland before it turned into a military training ground in the early 1960's.
+Mounds of white stone dot the lengthy path into the Bungenäs peninsula in northeast Gotland.
+This was once the largest limestone quarry on Gotland before it became a military training ground in the early 1960's.

 Today though there's no hum of heavy machinery or artillery blasting.
 It's very quiet.
-As we finally come upon signs of civilization our first impression lands somewhere on the edge of eeriness and delight.
-The scene takes a moment to settle into.
+As we finally come upon signs of civilization our impression is one of slightly unsettled delight.
+It's a little eery here at first.
+It takes a moment to put the scene into context.

 Idyllic buildings from the early 1900's, recently restored, sit in an industrial landscape.
-Old rustic signs point the way to contemporary art exhibits and inviting restaurants stake their place among the original oven stacks.
+Old rustic signs point the way to contemporary art exhibits and inviting restaurants nestle in among the original oven stacks.

-It turns out that Skälsö Architects has been commissioned to turn the deserted peninsula into a place where people will want to visit and live, and they're going about it in a very interesting way.
+It turns out that Skälsö Architects has been commissioned to turn the deserted peninsula into a place where people will want to visit and live, and they're going about it in an interesting way.

 Instead of working to disguise the cratered land with its 100 or so concrete bunkers and steep quarry edges, they're embracing it just as it is.
 A total of about 150 residential home plots have been selected and developed to blend into the surroundings with low, ground-level buildings in concrete or wood, recessed windows to minimize glare, and a muted color palette of gray, brown and green.